malachib/util.embedded/readme.md

 Code is Arduino, POSIX and mbed OS friendly.
 Experimental support for ESP-OPEN-RTOS.
 Plays nice with PlatformIO

+* C++ iostream shims; use istream/ostream etc. without all the bloat
+* Circular buffer
 * Debug console: Menuing system for serial port (or other stream) control code to run diagnostics and acquire status
     * Telnet capable (coming soon)
 * Linked lists, single and doubly linked

-* Circular buffer
-* C++ iostream shims; use istream/ostream etc. without all the bloat
+Note Circular Buffer and its close relatives conform to the layer1-layer5 design as described later.
+This could be critical for your small-footprint environment.

 Experimental:
 -------------

-Following code has worked to varying degrees but has not been tested for a while:
+Following code has worked to varying degrees but has not been tested for a while.
+Code in this category is more subject to breaking changes:

 * C#-like event code
-* Cross-thread RPC mechanism (if using an external threading tool)
 * Service objects facilitating start, stop and status querying
  * Canned MQTT Service for use with Adafruit's MQTT libraries (must define either MQTT_TYPE_WIFI or MQTT_TYPE_FONA).
 Hard wired to either WiFi or FONA at this time
  * Canned Wifi Service for use with ESP8266 (must define MQTT_TYPE_WIFI)